kanaka/data-defined-systems/docs/presentations/source/presentation.md

       dhcp configs that are still running:
     - mdc monitor, dc up, dc logs -f
     - [switch to present head and show grafana]
-        - see about 5ms of latency in normal operation
+        - see a few ms of latency in normal operation for our dhcp and direct instances.
+        - note that y-axis is logarithmic
     - [switch to slides]
-        - `cat modes/latency/compose.yaml`
+        - `cat modes/impair/compose.yaml`
-        - restart dhcp with `mdc dhcp,latency`
+        - restart dhcp with those modes: `mdc dhcp,impair`
     - [switch to present head and show grafana]
-        - seem about 25ms latency
-    - [switch to slides]
-        - `cat modes/drops/compose.yaml`
-        - restart dhcp with `mdc dhcp,drops`
-    - [switch to present head and show grafana]
-        - latency spikes to 100ms
+        - base latency of dhcp has jumped to 20+ ms
+        - also see periodic spikes into 100s of ms
+    - the ability to add network impairments and quickly see the results on the behavior of the system is really powerful and something that is hard to achieve in production or staging environments.
-    - [switch to slides]
+    - <font color="red">[switch to slides]</font>
-        - `cat modes/drops/compose.yaml`
-        - restart dhcp with `mdc dhcp,drops`

 -----